hotheadsoftware/nexus/README.md

   - Only make domain changes in non-local environments.
   - Feature flag for this?

+## Architecture

+### Phase One: MVP

+This app is a mono-repo, monolithic application.
+It contains two base panels: Admin (central) and Manage (tenant) panel (naming subject to revision).
+The central panel is used for initial sign-up, subscription management, and creation of tenant & domain environments.

+The Manage panel is where users will spend most of their time, using the functionality provided by the application.
+They can invite users

 ## Feature List

 - [x] [Domain-Based Multi-Database Multi-Tenancy](https://tenancyforlaravel.com/docs/v3/)